 We had our tasting in their beautiful tasting room (see below).

 We got to have a quick tour of the (new) cellar.
+It was pleasing to see how well they are doing.
 On the right of the cellar, are the stainless steel tanks, and, on the left, are the wine barrels.

 After the quick tour, we went back to the tasting room to get ready for our wine tasting and lunch.
 The tables were set so beautifully!
 (See below)